 Typically, crisis leadership responds to a state of emergency.
 In this situation a leader’s personal makeup and style are very relevant.

 We process new information and situations differently.
 Some process extremely quickly; others are slower and more systematic.
 Either can be a strength or a weakness depending on the need.

 Slower processors tend to be less effective in an emergency.
-They can, however, compensate by learning through experience and by doing contingency planning, playing out possible scenarios in advance.
+There’s often no time for “thinking it over.”
+They can, however, compensate through experience and by doing contingency planning, playing out possible scenarios in advance.
 No one can predict the future, but this kind of preparation can help a slow processor function in a crisis and make better decisions in real time.

 There are other categories, but these three are the ones you will most often face.
 Before you rush in with answers, be sure you’ve asked the right question: What’s going on?
 Li